 Building on the skills learned in CINE360, students in this course will expand and practice production techniques and create a high-quality dome film project with meaningful storytelling.
 Students will have the opportunity to explore production techniques in-depth such as HDR photography, HDR time-lapse video, hyper-lapse, 360 degree spherical photography, advanced surround sound mixing, and multiple software application integration.
 A public showing of work is required as part of the final project.
-(Prerequisite: CINE360) \Studio Fee
+(Prerequisite: CINE360) Studio Fee

-CINE470 SENIOR PROJECT I (3 CREDITS)
+CINE 470 SENIOR PROJECT I (6 CREDITS)

-This course is designed for the student with senior standing to demonstrate mastery of their discipline.
-In Senior Project I, the student will conceive, plan, budget, and design their thesis project in consultation with their advisor(s).
-Final approval of the student's project dossier will be necessary before advancing to CINE480: Senior Project II by the Faculty of Record and the CINE department chair.
-(Prerequisite: student must be in their senior-year standing) \Studio Fee.
+This course is designed for the student with senior standing to demonstrate mastery of their discipline in the production of a narrative, documentary or animated short.
+In Senior Project I, the student will plan, budget, and, in consultation with their advisor(s), take their thesis project through the completion of principal photography.
+(Prerequisite: student must be in their senior-year.)
+Studio Fee

-CINE480 SENIOR PROJECT II (6 CREDITS)
+CINE480 SENIOR PROJECT II (3 CREDITS)

-This course is designed for the student with senior standing to demonstrate mastery of their discipline.
-In Senior Project II, students will produce and complete their thesis projects in consultation with their advisor(s).
-Senior Project II students are required to present their final projects in a public forum and receive feedback from their advisor(s) and the public through dialogue and Q&A. (Prerequisite: student must be in their senior-year standing and have successfully completed all requirements for CINE470) \Studio Fee
+This course is designed for the student with senior standing to demonstrate mastery of their discipline with the completion of a narrative, documentary or animated short.
+In Senior Project II, students will concentrate on post-production responsibilities for their thesis projects while receiving feedback from their advisor(s) for revisions.
+By the conclusion of the class, the student will have a polished, finished project for screening.
+Senior Project II students are required to screen their projects in a public forum and participate in Q&A with the audience.
+(Prerequisite: student must be in their senior year and have completed requirements for CINE470) Studio Fee